 Frequently asked questions about wrongful death lawsuits answered by Sacramento top-rated personal injury lawyer Edward A Smith.

 - What is a wrongful death action?

 - Can heirs recover punitive damages against a driver who causes death?

-- What are the most common causes of wrongful death?
+- What are the most common causes of a wrongful death?